wemiprog/wipestick/README.md

 If your internet connection is working, you should have a .iso file in this folder within 5-10 minutes.

 #### Problem
-If the skript breaks and tells "cp *.iso" failed, try  executing the following 3-5 times:
+If the script breaks and tells "cp *.iso" failed, try  executing the following commands 3-5 times:
 ```sh
 ./reset.sh
 ./start.sh